sanskrit/padmini/docs/introduction.rst

 ----------------------

-In general, we follow the interpretations of the standard commentaries, especially the *Kāśikāvr̥tti* and the *Siddhāntakauudī*. https://ashtadhyayi.com has been an enormous help in this regard.
+In general, we follow the interpretations of the standard commentaries, especially the *Kāśikāvr̥tti* and the *Siddhāntakaumudī*. https://ashtadhyayi.com has been an enormous help in this regard.

 One small exception is that we have tended to prefer more straightforward